miklevin/MikeLev.in/_posts/2024-10-16-ai-code-assist-accelerator.md

  active aren't around.
 I open a new window, load a file and see if my macros are still there... they are!
 Good!
 And now I go open Cursor AI and see if I can see my `init.vim` in Cursor...
 I can, oh, but all those embedded binary control sequences!
 Uh oh!
 This is a hiccup.
-I can't edit my init.vim file in Code AI!
+I can't edit my init.vim file in Cursor AI!

 ## I May Abandon Vimscript in Favor of NeoVim.